choconagatas03/SaniMap_group2_Lab6/services/data_representation/README.md

 ## Data Representation

 The **Comfort Room (Restroom)** resource represents a single restroom facility within Rizal Park (Luneta), including its location, operating hours, accessibility, amenities, and current status.
-This is the core enterprise resource exchanged between the Comfort Room Registry Service and its consumers (including the reporting service and coverage/monitoring modules).
+This is the core enterprise resource exchanged between the Comfort Room Registry Service and its consumers (the frontend, the Appointment/ Reporting service equivalent, and the Coverage & Monitoring service).

-The system supports both **JSON** and **XML** data formats.
-Clients specify output preference using standard HTTP Content Negotiation (`Accept: application/json` or `Accept: application/xml`) and indicate request body payload formats using the `Content-Type` header.

 ### Resource Schema